 Rehashing the same infuriating scenarios is not going to help anyone.
 Spare both yourself and those around you from unnecessary tension by managing your reactions to—or solving—triggering scenarios.

-Take Space and Time
+Take Space and Time to Cool Off

 One of the most productive things that you can do when managing a relationship with a difficult coworker is to be proactive about self-care by taking space and time away from them when needed.
 If you’re upset, self-calm.
 The less you cross paths when you’re annoyed, the less opportunity there is for friction.